NamelessProj/TuneMates_Backend/README.md

 The `Jwt:Issuer` and `Jwt:Audience` should be set to appropriate values for your application.

-The `CleanupService` section contains settings for background services that clean up expired tokens and proposals.
-You can adjust the intervals as needed (in hours).
+The `CleanupService` section contains settings for background services that clean up expired tokens, proposals, etc. You can adjust the intervals as needed (in hours).

 The `Cors` section contains settings for Cross-Origin Resource Sharing (CORS).
 You can specify the allowed origins and whether to allow credentials.